Half-space

 Susceptibility

 We consider effect of magnetic currents shown in Eq.
 (382).
 Upon the definition of primary magnetic flux \(\mathbf{B}^p\), effects of susceptibility is not contained in \(\mathbf{B}^p\), but included in secondary flux \(\mathbf{B}^s\).
 Similar to the physics of magnetic survey, even static magnetic flux (zero frequency) will excite susceptible medium in the direction of primary magnetic flux indicating this secondary magnetic flux will be in the same direction of primary magnetic flux.
-Fig. 110 a and b show real part of magnetic flux when \(\chi\)chi`=0, respectively.
+Fig. 110 a and b show real part of magnetic flux when \(\chi`=0.1 and :math:\)chi`=0, respectively.
 Difference between these two cases are drastic especially at near surface.
 And at location where Rx is located direction of the magnetic flux is opposite.
 Fig. 111 shows measured \(B_z\) component for those two cases.
 When frequency is low, real part of \(B_z\) when \(\chi\) = 0.1 has positive sign, whereas the sign changes to negative when frequency gets higher.
 Imaginary part of \(B_z\) for two cases do not show significant difference indicating effects of susceptibility is minor in this component.

 Question